genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 - ILLEGAL_SEQUENCE - Numerical/alphabetical sequence detected

 #### Reset Password
-Can only be called by an administrator, simply specifies a user name and will set the password to blank.
+Can only be called by an administrator; this simply specifies a user name and will set the password to blank.
 ##### Request
     MESSAGE_TYPE = EVENT_RESET_USER_PASSWORD
         DETAILS.USER_NAME = JohnDoe
 ##### Response
     MESSAGE_TYPE = EVENT_RESET_USER_PASSWORD_ACK
 ### Post-authentication
-Once the user is authenticated, the server will expect heartbeat messages, as defined in the interval setting on the ACK message.
+Once the user has been authenticated, the server will expect heartbeat messages, as defined in the interval setting on the ACK message.
 If the GUI misses a configurable number of heartbeats, the session will be expired.
 In response to a heartbeat, the GUI will receive a list of available services and their details.

 These services should be contacted on the hosts as they are defined in the list.
-The ordering may change if the server is implementing a load balancing strategy.
+The ordering may change if the server implements a load-balancing strategy.
 Existing connections can simply ignore the ordering changes, but in a fail over or reconnection scenario, the ordering should be adhered to.

 ##### Request